finol-digital/Card-Game-Simulator/docs/ROADMAP.md

   - Display keyboard shortcuts
   - Allow pre-fetching of card images
   - Set card image cache limit

+## Maple Features
+- Resize cards based off \<cardSize\>
+- Allow cards to snap to each other when moving them in *Play Mode*
+- Allow card zones to be defined within certain spaces of the play area in *Play Mode*
+- Allow for setting different double-click actions in *Play Mode*
+- Press and hold (or right-click) to bring up card actions in *Play Mode*
+- Synchronize dice across all connected players in *Play Mode*
+- Synchronize points across all connected players in *Play Mode*
+- Show indication of when a deck is shuffled in *Play Mode*
+- Support zooming in/out in *Play Mode*
+- Support rolling multiple dice at once from the *Dice Menu* in *Play Mode*
+- Support different colored dice in *Play Mode*
+- Support tokens
+- Add keyboard shortcuts for *Play Mode*

 ## Bugs
 - Fix: Vertical Input is sometimes ignored on the *Main Menu*